 - The campus bubble.
 Don’t underestimate the importance of the surrounding community and area when evaluating a school.
 Upon visiting colleges, you and your child may encounter campuses that feel walled off, both literally and figuratively.
 This can create a bubble-effect, where students feel confined to life on-campus.
 Be aware that many schools will not guarantee housing for all four years, leaving students to find alternative options off-campus.

-- Large universities provide a second-rate education.
+- Large state schools provide a second-rate education.
 Just because the university has a strong football team does not mean it provides a lesser education!
-Schools such as the University of Michigan and University of Texas – Austin are often misplaced in rankings by students and parents based on their high-level of athletic achievement.
+Schools such as The University of Michigan, University of Southern California and Notre Dame are often misplaced in rankings by students and parents based on their high-level of athletic achievement.
 It’s important to remember that a great education comes in all shapes, sizes and locations.